TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Introduction/Index.rst

    :ref:`Json array with cut / cropping information <columns-imageManipulation>`.
 Special field for images in FAL / Resource handling.

 inline
    :ref:`Relations to other table rows that can be edited in the same form <columns-inline>`.
+Also used for file resources.

 input
    :ref:`Single line text input <columns-input>`.
 Used for a various different single line outputs like head lines, links, color pickers.